 For many of us, childhood memories are made of hours spent sifting through our mother’s (and grandmother’s) cupboards; which to our eyes seemed like veritable labyrinths of saris and fabrics in myriad styles, hues and textures.
-We have grown up with jamdanis, ikats, Chanderis and Benarasis, and regular visits to the tailor who would obligingly whip up a suitable blouse in the latest fashion to accompany each one.
+We’ve grown up with jamdanis, ikats, Chanderis and Benarasis, and regular visits to the tailor who would obligingly whip up a suitable blouse in the latest fashion to accompany each one.
 In India, for most of us these things are part of our vocabulary, but in their authenticity, they have the ability to strike a chord even among those for whom they are not.
 But in spite of being part of our cultural fabric, it has often taken the eye of an outsider, impressed by the techniques they encounter while passing through the country — think of Fabindia or Rehwa Society — to remind us of their timeless beauty.

 A growing crop of designers and organisations overseas — Seek Collective, Block Shop, Maiyet, Behno, KITX and Nest, to name a few — have been creating an environment of cross-continental exchange.
 Rather than sourcing materials and finished garments from nameless, faceless vendors, they collaborate with artisans to create socially-responsible businesses.
 We speak to some of these labels that are navigating this process in a mindful and sustainable way.